massexchange/MXEngineering/4C Integration.md

 ### Examples

 Provided are several example interactions with the MX API.
+It is suggested to read them in order, as they will be progressively less detailed, to not contain redundant information.

 #### Querying the market